elunna/nerfhack-changelog/README.md

 #### Wizard of Yendor
 * Rodney is bright magenta (Evil)
 * Rodney will never steal the quest artifact of the current role (Un)
-* Rodney gets a weapon and the ability to use it (Evil)
+* Rodney gets a strong weapon and the ability to use it (Evil)
 * Possible vampire mage guarding Rodney
 * Guaranteed thing from below guarding Rodney.